-Qiao Qiao finally understood and nodded, even taking a hold of Yan Yan’s hand.
+Qiao Qiao finally understood and nodded, even taking hold of Yan Yan’s hand.
 “How’s Tony taking it?”

 “He was shocked at first and even told me to think it over but I told him I already made up my mind.”

 They stayed silent for a while more–with Qiao Qiao holding onto Yan Yan’s hand for support, their roles reversed this time.
 Qiao Qiao suddenly felt the need to stay strong for her friend.
-Though Yan Yan had initiated the breakup, but Qiao Qiao knew it wasn’t an easy decision.
+Though Yan Yan had initiated the breakup, Qiao Qiao knew it wasn’t an easy decision.

-Still several days later, they were all gathered at Jacky and the other guys’ place again.
+Still, several days later, they all gathered at Jacky and the other guys’ place again.
 Well, almost everyone.
 Tony wasn’t there for obvious reasons.
 Yet the others weren’t as worried–at least they had been filled in after Qiao Qiao left her room and returned to her normal routine again.
 This afternoon, they were just gathered to discuss some randomness in their lives.
 Wallace was around yet he was in his room, trying to read.
-Though he vouched to get home and read the book that held all the clues right away several days ago, but he had a call from a new client hence needing to handle it first.
+Though he vouched to get home and read the book that held all the clues right away several days ago, he had a call from a new client hence needing to handle it first.
 So far, he was trying hard to restrain himself from strangling Ehlo because he still didn’t get what the big deal was.
 As for Cyndi, she had unexpectedly canceled her trip back to the States.
 That had meant Josh was still around with her.
 But they weren’t gathered in the house at the moment.
 It would be too hectic if they were.

 As most of them were gathered in the living room talking, Jacky and Sophia stepped outside the house to talk on their own.
 As far as sound went, Jacky didn’t feel safe enough to discuss it in his room.
 They walked in silence until they reached the driveway.
 Sophia stayed silent though they had stopped walking.
-She stared at him, her patient still intact, and waited for his words.
+She stared at him, her patience still intact, and waited for his words.